wuciawe/wuciawe.github.io/_posts/2017-02-13-notes-on-concurrency-in-jvm.md

 Some interesting methods:

 - `interrupt`: interrupt the thread

+  A good way to think about interruption is that it does not actually interrupt a running thread; it just requests that the thread interrupt itself at the next convenient opportunity, which is called `cancellation point`.

 - `join`: wait the thread to die
 - `sleep`: temporarily cease execution, no waste of processor cycles
 - `holdsLock`: check whether the thread holds the lock on an object